Unitech/pm2/README.md

 PM2 is a process manager for Node apps with a built-in load balancer.

-### Tech notes

-PM2 is perfect for spreading your stateless Node.js code across all CPUs available on a server, for keeping all processes alive forever and 0s reload them.

 ### Main features

 - Built-in load balancer (using the native cluster module)